 Let’s say you’re a CLE vendor that runs 100 events per month—all with different approval code numbers (and, as we mentioned before, expiration dates) for both the live and OnDemand versions of each course.
 Many states treat obtaining credits for these types of events differently, and it’s a “nightmare” to have to track all of them manually in confusing, error-prone spreadsheets.

 With the right system in place, you can simply input the information, and your CLE platform automates the certificate delivery once the approval comes in.
 No cumbersome spreadsheets necessary!
 Depending on the state or province, sometimes it can take one week, sometimes eight weeks, and the right CLE technology will know exactly what the process should and will be.
 And what’s more, for the rest of any given event’s lifecycle, you can run reports against this data.

 Continuing Legal Education doesn’t need to be an administrative nightmare.
-Not only should the experience for the end user be smooth, it should be pleasant for those operating the backend, as well!
+Not only should the experience for the end user be smooth, but it should also be pleasant for those operating the backend, as well!
 If you have any questions about our technology, please reach out to our team.
-Or you can simply request a guided tour of the Beacon360 platform to see for yourself how easy your CLE life could be!
+Or you can simply request a guided tour of the BeaconLive platform to see for yourself how easy your CLE life could be!